danimfernandes/tkgwv2/README.md

 # Changelog

+12-07-2022
+- Added verbose mode (and other small changes in code order) in "plink2tkrelated.R" for easier error identification
+- Added early file-checking in "plink2tkrelated.R" before starting any analysis
+- Fixed bug in "plink2tkrelated.R" when using --dyads that was showing all samples in folder as being used, although only dyads were being tested
+- Small QOL changes to "plink2tkrelated.R", now also printing the number of used SNPs for each dyad

 04-02-2022
-- Fixed error in "plink2tkrelated.py" for dyads with 0 common SNPs
+- Fixed error in "plink2tkrelated.R" for dyads with 0 common SNPs
-- Small QOL changes to "plink2tkrelated.py" stdout, which is now also printing HRC values and skipped dyads
+- Small QOL changes to "plink2tkrelated.R" stdout, which is now also printing HRC values and skipped dyads

 27-06-2021
 - Corrected missing " and wrong link to "pileup2ped.py" in "bam2plink.R"